fxamacker/ccf_draft/ccf_specs.md

 Cadence external values (e.g., events, transaction arguments, etc.) have been encoded using JSON-CDC, which is inefficient, verbose, and doesn't define deterministic encoding.

-The same `FeesDeducted` event on the Flow blockchain can be encode to:
+The same `FeesDeducted` event on the Flow blockchain can be encoded to:
 - 298 bytes in JSON-CDC (minified).
 - 118 bytes in CCF (fully self-describing mode).
 - &nbsp;20 bytes in CCF (partially self-describing mode).

-CCF defines all requirements for deterministic encoding (sort orders, shortest forms, and Cadence-specific requirements), so that CCF codecs implemented in different programming languages can produce the same deterministic encodings.
+CCF defines all requirements for deterministic encoding (sort orders, shortest forms, and Cadence-specific requirements) so that CCF codecs implemented in different programming languages can produce the same deterministic encodings.

 Some requirements (such as "Deterministic CCF Encoding Requirements") are specified as optional.
 The specification of each CCF-based protocol determines how it uses optional CCF requirements.
 This allows each protocol to balance trade-offs such as compatibility, determinism, speed, encoded data size, etc.